-How successful a credit union is at making money affects its long-term survivability.
-A credit union can retain its earnings, expanding its capital cushion, or put them to work addressing problematic loans, potentially making the credit union better prepared to withstand economic trouble.
-Losses, on the other hand, lessen a credit union's ability to do those things.
+How successful a credit union is at making money affects its safety and soundness.
+Earnings can be retained by the credit union, boosting its capital cushion, or be used to deal with problematic loans, likely making the credit union better able to withstand economic trouble.
+Credit unions that are losing money, however, have less ability to do those things.

-AIR FORCE had an earnings ratio of 1.00 percent in our test, equal to the average for all credit unions, an indication that it's running neck and neck with its peers in this area.
+AIR FORCE had an earnings ratio of 0.00 percent in our test, better than the average for all credit unions, suggesting that it's running ahead of its peers in this area.